Migraine

 Keep a diary to look for associations between headaches and suspected triggers.
 One trigger in isolation may not cause a migraine.
 For example, a small block of dark chocolate will not cause a migraine, but half a slab may if it was eaten on a hot humid day, after an argument and having had little sleep.

-- Stress, emotional upset.
+- Chronic stress, emotional upset.

 - Gluten.
 Migraine sufferers have a much higher incidence of celiac disease than the general population.
 A gluten-free diet may reduce or eliminate migraines.